Demesheo/demesheo.github.io/_posts/2015-8-24-Enhancing-Sublime.md

 	git clone https://github.com/SublimeLinter/SublimeLinter.git
 	```

 	This will create a new package in your sublime package folder called SublimeLinter.
+So once you restart your sublime text editor, go ahead and navigate to preferences -> package settings -> SublimeLinter -> Settings - User .

+	Once in there you have a few options you can change, me personally I like my errors to be outlined and to have the linter constantly running instead of just on load or save.
+To do so I made the following changes.

+	On line 13, I changed "sublimelinter" : "load-save",
+	to be "sublimelinter" : true,

+	On line 73, I changed "sublimelinter_mark_style": "none",
+	to be "sublimelinter_mark_style": "outline",

+	On line 107, I changed "sublimelinter_popup_errors_on_save": false,
+	to be "sublimelinter_popup_errors_on_save": true,

+	So now I can see all my errors outlined as I type out my code and upon saving, all of my errors are listed on screen so I can make the appropriate changes before commiting and pushing my code to github.